angelo-mab/wksp-module-3-node-4-callbacks/__lecture/lecture-1-js-callbacks.md

 What is a callback?

 ---
+- ex: when you call you're friend, they'll call you back

 - A callback is a function that is to be executed, or _called_ after another function has finished executing.

 - Any functions that is passed as an argument to another function is a callback function.
+    - eventListeners
+    - methods, .forEach, .find, .toString

 ---